 Dementia and adapting to live-in care

 If your loved one has dementia, then they may be affected by the change in routine and environment.
-The live-in carer will be equipped to manage any challenging behaviour and over time this should settle if it is a result of the new situation.
+With specialist dementia live-in care, he live-in carer will be equipped to manage any challenging behaviour and over time this should settle if it is a result of the new situation.
 You may wish to be on hand more at the start to reassure your loved one, however, if this is not possible then the live-in carer will be able to manage things but it may be a good idea to provide your contact number in case they have any questions.

 Many people considering elderly live-in care for a loved one may wonder if a care home would be more suitable.
 It’s important to consider all your options, so we’ve created some helpful guides to walk you through your options: